 \end{figure*}

-In this section, we will introduce the componants that consist the learning phase.
+In this section, we will introduce the components used in the learning phase.

 The main goal in the learning phase is to extract performance knowledge from training samples.
 Fig. \ref{fig:learnflow} shows the internal structure of the learning phase.

-Training samples are matched score and expressive performance pairs (their format and preparation process is discussed in Chapter \ref{chap:corpus}).
+Training samples are pairs of matched score and recorded expressive performance (their format and preparation process is discussed in Chapter \ref{chap:corpus}).
 The raw data from the samples are too complex to process, so we need to extract important features from them.
-Two types of features will be extracted from the samples: first, the musicological cues from the scores are called score features; second, the measurable expression from the expressive performances are called the performance features.
-We want the system to learn how score features are \enquote{translated} into performeance features.
+Two types of features will be extracted from the samples: the musicological cues from the scores (score features) and the measurable expression from the expressive performances (performance features).
+We want the system to learn how score features are \enquote{translated} into performance features.
 This process can be analogize to a human performer reading the explicit and implicit cues from the score, and perform the music with certain expressive expression.
 The definition of the features used will be presented in Section \ref{sec:features}.

 \subsection{Training Sample Loader}

-The training samples are loaded by the sample loader module.
+The training samples are loaded by the sample loader.
 Since a training sample consists of a score (musicXML format) and an expressive recording (MIDI format), the sample loader finds the two files, and load them into an intermediate representation (\texttt{music21.Stream} object provided by the \texttt{music21} library \cite{music21} from MIT).
 The music21 library will convert the musicXML and MIDI format into a Python Object hierarchy that is easy to access and manipulate by Python code.

-One caveat here is the music21 library will quantize the time in MIDI, which will destroy the subtle onset and duration expressions.
-And the music21 library don't handle the \enquote{ticks per quarter note} information in the MIDI header \cite{midispec}, which is essential for the MIDI parser to interprete the correct time scale.
+One caveat here is that the music21 library will quantize the time in MIDI, which will destroy the subtle onset and duration expressions.
+And the music21 library don't handle the \enquote{ticks per quarter note} information in the MIDI header \cite{midispec}, which is essential for the MIDI parser to interpret the correct time scale.
 So we must explicitly disable quantization and specify the \enquote{ticks per quarter note} value during MIDI loading.

 \subsection{Features Extraction}

-In order to keep the system architecture simple, feature extractors are designed to be independent to other feature extractors, so features can included or removed without affecting the rest of the system.
+In order to keep the system architecture simple, feature extractors are designed to be independent of other feature extractors, so features can be included or removed without affecting the rest of the system.
 Furthermore, this enables parallel feature extraction.
 But sometimes a feature inevitably depends on other features, for example, the \enquote{relative duration with the previous note} is calculated based on the \enquote{duration} feature.
-Since we want to avoid complex dependency management, the \enquote{relative duration with the previous note} feature extractor has to invoke the \enquote{duration} extractor, instead of waiting for the \enquote{duration} extractor to finish first.
+Since we want to avoid the complex dependence management, the \enquote{relative duration with the previous note} feature extractor has to invoke the \enquote{duration} extractor, instead of waiting for the \enquote{duration} extractor to finish first.
 Therefore, the \enquote{duration} feature extracted will be computed twice.
 To avoid redundant computation of the feature extractors, we implemented a caching mechanism.
-Once the \enquote{duration} feature had been computed, no matter it is calculated during \enquote{duration} extraction or or during \enquote{relative dutaion with the previous note} extraction process, it's value will be cached during this execution session.
-So no matter how many feature extractors uses the \enquote{duration} feature, they can get the value directly from cache.
-This method can speed up the execution without needing to handling dependencies.
+Once the \enquote{duration} feature had been computed, no matter it is calculated during \enquote{duration} extraction or during the \enquote{relative duraion with the previous note} extraction process, its value will be cached during this execution session.
+So no matter how many feature extractors uses the \enquote{duration} feature, they can get the value directly from the cache.
+This can speed up the execution without needing to handling dependences.